-As dry grass conditions still exist in un-maintained areas, the Fire Department would like to remind everyone to be extra cautious when outside.
+As dry grass conditions exist in un-maintained areas, the Fire Department would like to remind everyone to be extra cautious when outside

 - The use of Off-Highway Vehicles (OHV) is not permitted on public lands and roadways within the Town of Peace River limits.
-If you’re using an OHV on private lands, please ensure that debris, such as dried grasses and leaves aren’t collecting near the hot parts of your OHV such as the muffler, exhaust, under your seat, in the wheel wells, engine, and manifold.
+If you’re using an OHV on private lands, please ensure that debris, such as dried grasses, leaves and mud aren’t collecting near the hot parts of your OHV such as the muffler, exhaust, under your seat, in the wheel wells, engine, and manifold.